 Keeping it Going

 I don’t know that it will ever get easier to pursue transparency.
 I hesitate to say “Be Transparent” because we never fully are.
-But, I am increasingly convinced of the value in pursuing it.
+But, I am increasingly convinced of the value of pursuing it.

 Most of the Bible is narrative because stories are powerful.
 The Bible tells those stories with warts and all.
 The good, the bad, and the really bad are all included.
 The struggle brings meaning to the triumph.
 I think that is true in life as well.